 It must have been a good clearing out as I felt fine when we left for the Grassridge Dam and the start of the marathon in Bruce Gillmer’s kombi a few hours later.
 Dave and Michelle were there and I spose some other hooligan paddlers and I’m sure my boat was on the roofrack.
 After a few km’s there was an ominous rumble and I knew I had a little lower intestinal challenge; which would have been fine – and some fun – if there hadn’t been a lady – and a real lady she is, too – in the bus.

 I had to warn them.
 It was soon after a famous nuclear disaster, so I announced ‘We need to stop the bus or there will be a Chernobyl-like disaster on board.’
-Bruce was a bit slow to respond, so it was only when the waft hit his own personal nostrils that he pulled over smartly and let me release the rest of the vapour at the roadside.
+Bruce was a bit slow to respond, he’s a psychologist, see.
+So it was only when the waft hit his own personal nostrils that he pulled over smartly and let me release the rest of the powerful vapour at the roadside on the outside if the sliding door.
 Ah, that was better.
 With the pressure off I was fine again.
 I did notice I wasn’t talking so much about winning the race though.

 – comparatively, this is a mild day on Grassridge Dam –